wcj365/wcj365.github.io/README.md

 * **DATA 690** - Statistical Analysis and Data Visualization with Python
 * Course materials are in [this Github repository](https://github.com/wcj365/python-stats-dataviz)

-## My Pedagogy
+## pedagogy
 - I put practice above PowerPoint.
-I don't focus on syntax or mechanics.
+I don't focus on syntax and mechanics.
 - I share with students how I learn.
-I show them how to learn a subject on their own so that they become a life-long learner without relying on teachers or gurus.
+I show them how to learn on their own so they become life-long learners without relying on teachers or gurus.
 - I offer no fishes nor fishing gears.
 I show students where and how to find them.
 - The Internet is the biggest fish pond and Google is the best fishing gear.
 - Curiocity may kill a cat, it sure makes a student.